dotBlueShoes/MS_PackedWool/README.md

 ### The Goal
 - Slow down the access of minecraft beds.
 - Introduce few new decorative blocks.
+- Provide a shared interface for shears and shearable items.

 ### Config
 Those settings can be changed inside the config file:
 - Not Yet.
 Option to replace all bed recipes with one recipe for a bed called "Legacy Bed" which is the original red bed.
 - Not Yet.
 Option to fully disable new recipes intoroduced by this mod.
 - Option to disable overriding shears by this mod.
 (It's doing it to make Packed Wool sherable as wool).
+- Not yet.
+Option to specify blocks that are shearable.